FamousMaslina/Opti-P2/readme.md

 	OP2 requires you to have atleast the CPU, Motherboard, Floppy Drive, Monitor and Keyboard File.
 All the custom hardware is located in their respective folders.
 If you want to change/add new hardware, DELETE the old one, and copy the hardware file to where op2.py and bios.py is.

 ## Modding:
+* A new addition in 0.9.2 are extensions, which are designed to be run as commands in OP2.
+You have two examples in the 'extensions' folder in the same directory.
+(Again, only available in 0.9.2)
 * Creating apps for OP2 is completly normal.
 However, if you're lazy and you don't want to import modules, op2api is there for you.
 * op2api has those modules:
 	* import os